simple-helpers/php-github-api-wrap/README.md

 ## Basic usage

-Fetch & keep all commits and file links and the files of particular pull-request.
+Fetch & keep all commits and file links and files of particular pull-request.
 ```php
 <?php